 I remember one of my first collegiate cross country races.
-I went out with a guy named Samson Kimombwa who was a 27 something 10k runner and former world record holder in the 10,000 meters from Washington State and Kenya.
-I didn’t know any better and the pace felt easy to me since I normally ran the 800-meters a lot faster.
+I went out with a guy named Samson Kimombwa, a 27 something 10k runner and former world record holder in the 10,000 meters from Washington State and Kenya.
+I didn’t know any better, and the pace felt easy to me since I normally ran the 800-meters a lot faster.
 We were also running on a tough hilly course.
 For some reason, I could always run hills super well.

 There were several other great foreign runners on the Washington State team that day as well.
 This was the era when the Cougars were NCAA Division 1 cross-country champions.